-In November 2015, the FASB issued ASU 2015-17, "Income Taxes (Topic 740): Balance Sheet Classification of Deferred Taxes" ("ASU 2015-17").
+On January 1, 2017, the Company adopted ASU 2015-17, "Income Taxes (Topic 740): Balance Sheet Classification of Deferred Taxes" ("ASU 2015-17").
 ASU 2015-17 requires deferred tax assets and liabilities to be classified as noncurrent in the consolidated balance sheet.
-ASU 2015-17 becomes effective for interim and annual reporting periods beginning after December 15, 2016 (quarter ended March 31, 2017 for the Company).
-Early adoption is permitted.
 A reporting entity should apply the amendment prospectively or retrospectively.
-The Company is currently evaluating the effects of adopting ASU 2015-17 on its consolidated financial statements but the adoption is not expected to have a significant impact as the Company continues to provide a full valuation allowance against its net deferred tax assets.
+The adoption of ASU 2015-17 did not have a significant impact on its consolidated financial statements as the Company continues to provide a full valuation allowance against its net deferred tax assets.